Parity conditions for one-way rail networks: Rail network as signed graph

-We demonstrate the above rules in Figure \ref{fig:rule}.
-Figure \ref{fig:rule}a is a one-way rail network, where all the tracks are cross and all cycles have an even number of cross tracks as well as angles.
-Figure \ref{fig:rule}b is a two-way rail network shaped like the `yin-and-yang' symbol.
-The two outer tracks are parallel and the center track is cross, which generates two cycles containing one cross track.
-We can also see that each cycle contains one angle.
-Figure \ref{fig:rule}c is a rail network slightly modified from Figure \ref{fig:rule}a by adding the track in the right.
-This modification creates a new cycle containing 3 cross tracks and 3 angles, which means the rail network is no longer one-way.
+The sequence $w$ is a closed directed walk in the state diagram of Figure~\ref{fig:statesequence} which shows possible transitions for the sequence $p_i$.
+Thick blue arcs $(st,sr)$ and $(bt,br)$ represent transitions through a negative track; solid black arcs $(sr,bt)$, $(bt,sr)$, $(st,br)$, $(br,st)$ connect switches with positive tracks; thick red dashed arc $(br,sr)$ corresponds to angle and is not traversable by a train.
+Dividing the nodes into the two groups $\{sr,bt\}$ and $\{st,br\}$, we see that every closed walk crosses negative tracks and angles in total an even number of times, so the numbers of negative tracks and angles share the same parity. \end{proof}

-Thus, a rail network is one-way, if all cycles have an even number of angles.
+Figure~\ref{fig:rule} illustrates these rules.
+In Figure~\ref{fig:rule}a the network is one-way: All tracks are negative and every cycle contains an even number of negative tracks and angles.
+Figure~\ref{fig:rule}b shows a two-way network shaped like the yin-yang symbol.
+Two outer tracks are positive and the central track is negative, so each of the two main cycles contains one negative track and one angle.
+Figure~\ref{fig:rule}c modifies Figure~\ref{fig:rule}a by adding a track on the right, creating a new cycle with three negative tracks and three angles.
+The network is therefore no longer one-way.